ISISComputingGroup/ibex_developers_manual/Adding-new-modules-via-Git.md

 ## 1 Create submodule in GitHub

 1. Create a new GitHub repository using the "new repository" button on https://github.com/ISISComputingGroup.
+Name it and fill in a description.
 The naming conventions are:

     *  EPICS submodules should have an "EPICS-" prefix, e.g. for support modules.

-2. Start choice:
-    * **3rd Party** Create a blank repository i.e. without a README, licence or .gitignore file.

-    * **New** Create with a readme.
-Use ISIS .gitignore files.

 1. Decide on public or private repository, if you create it private one you can easily make it public later, but there is a limit on how many private repositories we can have at any one time.
 Repositories should be private if we do not wish to share the code.

+1. Start choice:
+    * **3rd Party** Create a blank repository i.e. without a README, licence or .gitignore file.

+    * **New** Create a repository with a readme, but no .gitignore or licence.
+When it is created Use ISIS .gitignore files.

 1. Click `Create Repository`